CortexIntelligentAutomation/docs/content/en/docs/2025.5/_shared/upgrade/2025.5/upgrade-web-application-server/upgrade-cortex-interaction-portal.md

-If using the {{% ctx %}} Interaction Portal, it will need to be upgraded.
+If using the {{% ctx %}} Interaction Portal, it will need to be re-installed.

 For further assistance, please raise a case in the [{{% ctx %}} Service Portal][].